 A social worker or medical staff member at the facility where the child is being treated must make the referral directly to the House.
 All adults staying in the House must present current photo identification at check-in.
 We cannot guarantee placement until the day of need, but we will place families on a waiting list if the House is at full occupancy.
 Ronald McDonald House Charities in Omaha reserves the right to verify the child’s treatment with the medical service provider.

 3. How much does it cost?

-It costs approximately $120 to operate each of the 20 guest rooms at Ronald McDonald House of Omaha.
+It costs approximately $120 to operate each of the 20 guest rooms at the House.
 We ask families to pay $15 per night per family; however, no one is turned away if they are unable to pay.
 Lodging, volunteer-prepared meals, laundry facilities, transportation to/from the hospital (within certain hours) and other services are included.
-If a family is Medicaid elgible, Medicaid will often cover your stay.
+If a family is Medicaid-eligible, Medicaid will often cover your stay.

 4. What are the hours of the Ronald McDonald House?

 The House is accessible to families 24 hours a day, 365 days a year.
 The office is staffed 24 hours a day.